bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 local computer.
 After executing this, you can click one of the links on the running Jupyter notebook screen.
 The link will open on your web-browser.
-Click on the "analysis" folder link, and then click the link labeled 'prevalence_plotting.'
+Click on the "analysis" folder link, and then click the link labeled "prevalence_plotting."
 Follow the instructions in the notebook.